 Pescado (Fried Battered Fish) Taco

-On the tortilla were two simple pieces of fried fish.
+There were two simple pieces of fried fish on the tortilla.
 The first thing that caught my attention was the color of the breading.
 It was golden brown and looked delicious.
 I was hoping it tasted as great as it looked.
-And, it did.
+And it did.
 The golden fried breading was thin, light, and airy with a rich, slightly salty flavor.
-It wasn’t overly crunchy nor was it soggy, but just right.
-With the breading so thin, I could taste the freshness of the fish inside.
-I found the fish to be cooked well and moist.
-The contrasting textures between the crispy breading and soft fish really elevated this taco.

 Camarón (Fried Battered Shrimp) Taco